Modern literature research

 - Spanish Ministry of Economy, Industry and Competitiveness (2018-22)

-We're exploring how bodies shape identity, how the body is presented through performance, and how cultural representations of bodies have changed over time.
+Through the study of literature, culture, sociology and politics, we're exploring how bodies shape political identity, how the body is presented through performance, and how cultural representations of bodies have changed over time.